cforee/twork/README.md

 Notes:

-    Depends on twitteroauth by abraham https://github.com/abraham/twitteroauth
+    - Depends on twitteroauth by abraham https://github.com/abraham/twitteroauth
+    - Requires only CLI php, but full LAMP server stack will obviously work also